punkrockdev/punkrockdev.github.io/hub.md

 Coworking is all about meeting other like-minded creatives and sharing .
 Here's what people who've worked in ŠenoaHub have to say about the experience:

-> "Beautiful space, cool people"
+> "Beautiful space, cool people!"
 >
 > – Tara Vučetić, [Biotech Materials](https://biotechmaterials.eu/)

+---

 > "Best crew ever!
 I was working here at a coworking desk for Rent a Local
 > and I couldn't have loved it more.
 Talk about "location, location, location"!